HL7/davinci-ra/input/pagecontent/index.md

 This implementation guide is supported by the Da Vinci initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
 Like all Da Vinci Implementation Guides, it follows the [HL7 Da Vinci Guiding Principles] for the exchange of patient health information.
 As an HL7 FHIR Implementation Guide, changes to this specification are managed by the sponsoring [Clinical Quality Information (CQI) Work Group] and are incorporated as part of the standard balloting process.

-### How to read this implementation guide
+### Content and Organization

-This implementation guide is divided into several pages which are listed at the top of each page in the menu bar:
+The main menu shown at the top of each page is categorized into several primary topics with several sub-topics:

-- [Home]\: The home page provides the summary, background information, scope, and actors for this implementation guide.
+- **[Home]**\: The home page provides a high-level summary of this IG and background information about risk adjustment for revenue normalization.

+- **Background**:

-- [Methodology]\: These pages provide guidance on the resource profiles and operation defined in this implementation guide.
+- **Specification**: These pages provide guidance on the resource profiles and operation defined in this IG.
-    - [General Guidance]\: This page provides guidance that applies to all functionalities in this implementation guide.
+    - [General Guidance] provides guidance that applies to all functionalities in this IG.
-    - [Report Generation]\: This page describes how generating a Risk Adjustment Coding Gap Report is accomplished.
+    - [Report Generation] describes how generating a Risk Adjustment Coding Gap Report is accomplished.
-    - [Report Query]\: This page provides guidance on using query to return a Risk Adjustment Coding Gap Report(s) and their evaluated resources.
+    - [Report Query] provides guidance on using query to return a Risk Adjustment Coding Gap Report(s) and their evaluated resources.
-    - [Submit Data to Payer]\: This page provides guidance on submitting clinical evaluation evidence to Payer for the purpose of evaluating risk adjustment coding gaps using [$submit-data](https://www.hl7.org/fhir/measure-operation-submit-data.html) and [Risk Adjustment Data Exchange MeasureReport].
+    - [Submit Data to Payer] provides guidance on submitting clinical evaluation evidence to Payer for the purpose of evaluating risk adjustment coding gaps using [$submit-data](https://www.hl7.org/fhir/measure-operation-submit-data.html) and [Risk Adjustment Data Exchange MeasureReport].
-    - [Add Remark to Condition Category]\: This page describes how providers can add remarks to Condition Categories on the Risk Adjustment Coding Gap Report to note that they took actions while seeing the patient.
+    - [Add Remark to Condition Category] describes how providers can add remarks to Condition Categories on the Risk Adjustment Coding Gap Report to note that they took actions while seeing the patient.
-    - [Digital Condition Category (dCC)]\: This page describes how a Condition Category can be structured as a proportion measure and be specified using CQL as a digital Condition Category in a similar fashion to electronic quality measures through an example.
+    - [Digital Condition Category (dCC)] includes draft content describing how a Condition Category can be structured as a proportion measure and be specified using CQL as a digital Condition Category in a similar fashion to electronic quality measures through an example.
+    - [Security, Privacy, and Safety](security.html) provides general expectations to ensure security and privacy of exchanges
+    - [Glossary] lists glossary and acronyms by this IG.

-- FHIR Artifacts: These pages list FHIR artifacts specified in this implementation guide.
+- **FHIR Artifacts**: These pages list FHIR artifacts specified in this IG.
+    - [Artifacts Summary](artifacts.html) shows a complete list of FHIR artifacts defined in this IG.
-    - [Profiles]\: This page lists the set of Profiles that are defined in this implementation guide to exchange risk adjustment coding gaps.
+    - [Profiles] lists the set of Profiles that are defined in this IG to exchange risk adjustment coding gaps.
-    - [Extensions]\: This page lists the set of Extensions that are defined in this implementation guide to exchange risk adjustment coding gaps.
+    - [Extensions] lists the set of Extensions that are defined in this IG to exchange risk adjustment coding gaps.
-    - [Operations]\: This page lists operations defined in this implementation guide.
+    - [Operations] lists operations defined in this IG.
-    - [Terminology]\: This page lists code systems and value sets defined in this implementation guide.
+    - [Terminology] lists code systems and value sets defined in this IG.
-    - [Capability statements]\: This page describes the expected FHIR capabilities of the risk adjustment actors of this implementation guide.
+    - [Capability statements] describes the expected FHIR capabilities of the risk adjustment actors of this IG.
-- [Examples]\: This page lists all the examples used in this implementation guide.
+    - [Examples] lists all the examples used in this IG.

-- [Glossary]\: This page lists glossary and acronyms for this implementation guide.
-- [Downloads]\: This page provides links to downloadable artifacts.
+- **Base Specs** includes links to the FHIR core specification as well as the US Core specs that underlie this IG.
+- **Support** includes various links for support and guidance, as well as [Downloads] links for this IG and guidance on tools and support for Da Vinci implementers.

 ### Background
 {: #background}